MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 ## Use the Chat playground

 Now that you've deployed a model, you can use it to generate responses based on natural language prompts.
-The *Chat* playground in Azure AI Studio provides a chatbot interface for GPT 3.5 and higher models.
+The *Chat* playground in Azure AI Foundry portal provides a chatbot interface for GPT 3.5 and higher models.

 > **Note:** The *Chat* playground uses the *ChatCompletions* API rather than the older *Completions* API that is used by the *Completions* playground.
 The Completions playground is provided for compatibility with older models.